-The '25-'26 Program
+The Program

-This program offers young girls in Montreal the opportunity to participate in soccer trainings led by our qualified coaches and in workshops on self-expression to encourage them to find their way and their voice.
+This program offers teenage girls in Montreal the opportunity to participate in soccer trainings led by our qualified coaches and in workshops on self-expression to encourage them to find their way and their voice.

 Through this campaign, we wanted to demonstrate how prejudices and stereotypes against women/young girls who play soccer are still present in our society in 2023 and play a key role in this difficulty in adhering to and retaining young girls in mixed soccer activities.
 In order to demonstrate the presence of these stereotypes, we surveyed our players in the summer of 2023 in the adult friendly league and the conclusion of this survey was striking.